JohnSundell/IndieSupportWeeks/README.md

 ### Why is this effort focused on indie developers in particular?

-While there are countless of people around the world facing hardships during the COVID-19 pandemic, every effort needs to focus on some form of target group.
+While there are countless people around the world facing hardships during the COVID-19 pandemic, every effort needs to focus on some form of target group.
 There are many people who need help right now, and no-one can do everything, but everyone can do *something*.
 This effort is a few creators/website hosts within the Apple Developer community doing *something*.

 ### Is it guaranteed that the developers of the above apps are struggling financially?